Village Center for Enrollment Services

 Room M-211, Ext.
 5616

-CUNY’s Accelerated Study in Associate Programs (ASAP) assists students in earning their associate degree within three years by providing a range of financial, academic, and personal supports including comprehensive and personalized advisement, career counseling, tuition waivers, MTA MetroCards, and additional financial assistance to defray the cost of textbooks.
-ASAP also offers block programming options to ensure that our students enroll in the classes they need and attend classes at times that accommodates their work and personal schedules to facilitate timely degree completion.
-As students approach graduation, they also receive support with transfer and career planning.
-For more information on ASAP visit https://www.kbcc.cuny.edu/asap/
+CUNY’s Accelerated Study in Associate Programs (ASAP) assists students in earning their associate degree within three years by providing a range of financial, academic, and personal supports including comprehensive and personalized advisement, career counseling, tuition scholarships, MTA MetroCards, and additional financial assistance to defray the cost of textbooks.
+ASAP also offers block programming options to ensure that our students enroll in the classes they need and attend classes at times that accommodate their work and personal schedules to facilitate timely degree completion.
+Our advising team also works with students to develop individualized transfer and career plans that support their academic and professional goals.
+For more information on ASAP visit: https://www.kbcc.cuny.edu/asap/

 Career Development and Experiential Learning